Who We Are

 We aim to promote professional connections with past NCA alumni who now hold successful legal practices and foster meaningful mentor relationships for NCA students.

 This group wouldn't be possible without the hard work of our team.

 Kim is lawyer and principal of Gale Law (galelaw.ca) practicing estate litigation in Toronto.
 She studied law at the City, University of London where she founded a networking group for students from Canada.
 She worked in the UK at an internationally recognized Bay Street firm.

 Through her lonely and frustrating experience in the licensing process, she is deeply passionate about fostering a community for international law students in Toronto.

 She is also passionate about making law easy to understand in her blog lawformillennials.com.

 Lilah "Lily" Vassilenko

 Lilah “Lily” Vassilenko is a current law student pursing both her Canadian and American J.D simultaneously through the combined program offered by the University of Windsor and University of Detroit Mercy.
-She is an active member within her law school, with her being the faculty representative for her cohort on Windsor’s Student Law Society.
-She is currently completing her first year of law school.
+She is an active member within her law school, with her being a part of Windsor Law's Inaugural Transnational Moot Committee and Formal Committee for instance.
+She is currently in her second year of law school.